 What I often see when I’m talking to clients and prospects, is that there can often be a really big disparity in the size of a customer compared to the size of the actual business that serves that customer.

 I think a really good example of this is often where supermarkets are buying loads and loads of products off manufacturers, which they put onto their shelves.
-And that’s a really extreme example, but what often happens in that situation is the supermarket has all the control.
+That’s a really extreme example, but what often happens in that situation is the supermarket has all the control.
 They go back to that manufacturer and say, well, because we’re so much bigger than you, because we form such a larger part of your turnover and you rely on us for your business to survive, then we are going to call the shots.
 They say things like, okay, well, we want to pay you three months after you’ve actually provided the services.
 And the manufacturer has to say, okay, then we don’t have a choice.
 Then they come back and say, Hey, we want a lower price, and the manufacturer says, okay, well, we don’t really have a choice.
 We’ll just take that hit to our margins.

 A large lot of these larger retailers will also say, well, we want you to deal with any issues that are caused by your product, even if it was based on the way we sold it.
 We want you to pay for our marketing funds, and the manufacturer says, okay, then we don’t have a choice.
 If you can imagine that manufacturer probably isn’t worth a huge amount if they only have that one supermarket to deal with.
 Because if that one supermarket then left, that business would just be worthless because they wouldn’t have any income coming in.